 During the fall semester, we held 16 virtual workshops, providing opportunities for the authors to discuss and refine their letters and to connect and collaborate with other PIs working in related areas.

-Based on the recommendations of the Climate Grand Challenges Faculty Review Committee*, almost 30 teams have been been invited to develop comprehensive white papers that will describe in detail the problem area, its significance, and a plan for achieving a solution.
-As appropriate, these papers will also describe plans for accelerated innovation and/or broad societal uptake.
-The white paper leads will be encouraged to continue building the teams needed to define and execute on these plans.
+Based on the recommendations of the Climate Grand Challenges Faculty Review Committee, 28 teams were invited to develop comprehensive white papers that describe in detail the problem area, its significance, and a plan for achieving a solution.
+As appropriate, these papers also describe plans for accelerated innovation and/or broad societal uptake.
+The white paper leads were encouraged to continue building the teams needed to define and execute on these plans.

 The white papers will be reviewed by panels of prominent international experts in the relevant scientific and technical domains and in processes and policies for innovation and societal take-up.
 The reviewers will include research leaders in the natural, physical, social and management sciences, the humanities, and engineering, as well as leaders in the public policy domain and practitioners with successful track records in commercializing environmental and energy technologies and/or in mobilizing stakeholder groups around social goods and goals.
 After completion of these reviews, a portfolio of flagship Grand Challenges research projects will be selected.